 Although Jenni says she doesn’t remember much about the words spoken during that first call, she says, “I hung up that call and had something that I hadn’t had yet, and that was hope.”
 Jenni says hope is not only “a trigger for healing, but also fuel to keep us on the recovery path. “

 Jenni took the information provided by NEDA and ran with it.
 She contacted a treatment team, including a therapist, dietician, and doctor, who, as Jenni says, became her lifelines.
 It wasn’t easy, but she never gave up.
 And that became her mantra: never, never, never give up.

 Jenni encourages anyone with an eating disorder to reach out for help.
 Call the NEDA helpline.
-If you don’t feel comfortable talking on the phone, NEDA has a click-to-chat option.

 Today, Jenni is the author of several books on eating disorders and says recovery is woven into the fabric of her life.